Nevoss/form-wrapper-js/docs/guide/interceptors.md

 - `beforeSubmission` runs before the form submission like `validation` (default interceptor).
 - `submissionComplete` runs after the submission is complete like the above example (server side errors)

-To use interceptors you just call the `use` method, the first argument invokes if the everything goes OK e.g: the submission passes. the secoend parameter invokes of something failed on the way e.g: submission failed.
+To use interceptors you will need to call the `use` method, the first function argument will be called if the everything goes OK e.g: the submission passes. the second one will be called if something went wrong e.g: the submission fail.

-Default interceptors will affect on every new instance
+You can set default interceptors that will affect on every new instance of `Form`.

 ```js
 import { Form } from 'form-wrapper-js'